HafsaHameed457/F-Info/rqs.md

 Action Creators: These are functions that return actions (objects).
 Actions: Actions are simple objects which conventionally have two properties- type and payload
 Reducers: Reducers are pure functions that update the state of the application in response to actions

+## How can we combine multiple reducers in React?

+When working with Redux we sometimes require multiple reducers.
+In many cases, multiple actions are needed, resulting in the requirement of multiple reducers.
+However, this can become problematic when creating the Redux store.
+To manage the multiple reducers we have function called combineReducers in the redux.
+This basically helps to combine multiple reducers into a single unit and use them.